-Next, click on a page spread that fewer than 3 people have started.
-If you want help choosing something in the Ransom Center manuscript, check out Faith Acker’s introduction to the various hands that copied the text that the volume now contains.
-If you’d like to work on the Folger manuscript, scroll down.
-Eventually you’ll see links to images of the Folger manuscript.
 Unless you like neo-Latin prose (such as Wolfgang Musculus’ 1553 In decalogum praeceptorum), you may want to keep scrolling—say, down to the religious prose in English that begins folios 6v and 7r, or to the poetry that starts on fols.
 18v-19r.
-For help choosing an image, click on this introduction to the manuscript’s contents.
+For help choosing a portion of the Folger manuscript, click on this introduction to its contents.

 Once you’ve selected an image, transcribe what you read, using the “Save” “button” frequently.

 The other “buttons” surrounding the “Save” command can help make your transcription more efficient and more precise.
 Select the “?” to see what each of them does.